ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 But how does it work?
 In this exercise, we will take a brief look on practical public-key cryptography and its usage on certificate generation and use cases.
 Finally, we demonstrate a simple application of DCC and how one simple implementation works.

-Note also that for example TLS certificates on your browser work by using same principles.
+Note also that for example TLS certificates on your browser work by using similar principles.

 ### Task 2.1.
 Public and private key generation